sarveshraam55/PRODIGY_ML_03/README.md

 # PRODIGY_ML_03
-A Python project utilizing SVM algorithm to classify images of cats and dogs from Kaggle dataset.
-Preprocesses data, trains SVM, evaluates performance, and provides insights.
-Ideal for understanding SVMs in image classification.
+Implement a support vector machine (SVM) to classify images of cats and dogs from the Kaggle dataset.